christianhargett/Amazon_Vine_Analysis/README.md

 We can see here that 56.67% of Vine program reviewers left five star reviews on products.
 We can also see that 56.72% of regular reviewers left five star reviews on products.

 ## Summary

+With our initial summary statistics we cannot determine whether or not there is bias from reviewers in the Vine program.
+Both Vine program reviewers and regular reviewers are leaving 5 star reviews at a 57% rate, so additional analysis is needed in order to determine this.

+It is worth noting that the specific dataset used in this project was reviews left on musical instruments.
+In order to perform further analysis to determine bias, I would recommend performing the exact analysis that we just performed, except on different datasets.
+In the S3 bucket that I pulled from, there are 49 more datasets with the exact same schema as the dataset in this project.
+Replicating this analysis would be fairly straightforward, as most of the code can be reused.